sci-42ver/SICP_SDF/sicp_notes.md

 - TODO
   - > This set of code is a slightly modified version of what was presented in lecture no "make-methods" in 2 lecs
+  - ~~> (eq? object (ask cb 'OBJECT))~~
+    Why this doesn't need to call `object` method?
+    - See the reasons of the following
+      Here `clock-callback` has no class to inherit it, so no ambiguity.
+  - ~~> It turns out just using location would be a bug in this case; you'll be able to see why after doing the warm-up exercises!~~
 - > Thus, we may think of a thing as a kind of named object except that it also handles the messages that are *special* to things.
   SDF use `predicate<=` to share operations between the superclasses and self.
 This also manipulates with `(root-part (root-object self)` etc related with superclass.
   - > 'INSTALL